-Please allow up to one and a half hours for this appointment and be prepared to undress to your underwear, you will be offered a gown.
+Please allow up to half an hour for the history and a half hour for the physical appointment.
+For this appointment and be prepared to undress to your underwear, you will be offered a gown.

 History and examination

 This will include questions about your medical history including any injuries.
 If you have any recent XRay, CT or MRI reports it would be helpful if you could bring these with you.
-An examination will include your blood pressure and pulse reading.
 A variety of orthopaedic tests will be performed to determine what parts of your body are affected and to what extent.
+Given the current situation you may be asked to perform these movements yourself.

 You will be given a working diagnosis of your condition, probable cause and the treatment that is recommended for you.